tudorscanner/slate/source/includes/_flights_dayView.md

 ### locale

 The desired locale for the page.
 Examples: es-ES, en-GB, ru-RU
+Skyscanner will set this parameter based on location, IP and history of the user.
+Please do not use it unless you are absolutely sure

 `locale`